aaroncampbell/efficient-related-posts/readme.txt

 but I wanted to keep the queries as clean as possible.

 == Changelog ==

+= 0.3.4 =
+* Updated the plugin to use the new Xavisys Plugin Framework
+* Added a Xavisys News feed to the dashboard (can be hidden using Screen Options)
+* Original prep to internationalize the plugin (hopefully completely translatable in the next version)

 = 0.3.3 =
 * Added links to the support forums